RitaBot-Project/Ritabot.gg/_pages/usage.md

 ## Prefix and Commands

-The bot's default prefix is `!t`, or `!translate ` - All commands must start with this prefix for the bot to process them.
+The bot's default prefix is `!tr`, or `!translate ` - All commands must start with this prefix for the bot to process them.

 ### Command structure